Akshat-Jain/notes/notes/japanese.songs.unravel.md

 I'm broken, lying helpless, shattered, surrounded by the world And yet, you're smiling bright, completely blind to life

-My ruptured lungs, they were left this way, for once, I'm out of breath The truth I seek never felt so bleak but I maintain my depth
+My ruptured lungs, they were left this way
+For once, I'm out of breath
+The truth I seek never felt so bleak

-Freeze
+But I maintain my depth, freeze

 I'm breakable, unbreakable, I'm shaking yet unshakable Until the day that you find me